SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

 # Integrate the SAP BTP Application with SAP Business ByDesign

-In this section, you enhance Poetry Slam Manager, your SAP BTP application, to make sure that it supports SAP Business ByDesign as back end.
+In this section, you enhance Poetry Slam Manager, your SAP BTP solution, to make sure that it supports SAP Business ByDesign as back end.

 Front-end integration:
-1. Navigate from Poetry Slam Manager to related SAP Business ByDesign projects.
+1. Navigate from Poetry Slams to related SAP Business ByDesign projects.

 Back-channel integration: